 Texture: Stir in chocolate chips or crushed nuts after blending for a delightful texture.

-How to Make Vegan Dark Dessert Hummus
+How to Make Dark Dessert Hummus

 Prepare Your Chickpeas: Begin by thoroughly rinsing and draining the garbanzo beans.
 For an even silkier chocolate hummus taste, consider peeling the chickpeas if time allows.